dsl16/stranger-things/README.md

 - TwitterStream: Ingest and Process Tweets into formats suitable for S3 and DynamoDB

 ## List of Upcoming Projects
-- Manga Tracker: Create a system on AWS that scrapes TenManga and ReadKingdom for new updates to manga I want to track.
+- MangaTracker: Create a system on AWS that scrapes TenManga and ReadKingdom for new updates to manga I want to track.
+Set up continuous integration on MangaTracker in GitHub.

 ## List of Resources to Explore
 - Digital Ocean